falkr/ttm4175/pages/security-2-2020.md

 ` # fdisk -l `% ‘l’ is a lower-case ‘L’

 + To access the contents of the Windows disk you need to mount its file system inside Kali.
-Hard drives are normally mounted under "/mnt".
-Make a folder called /windows under "/mnt" and mount the Windows 7 partition in it with the mount command.
+Hard drives are normally mounted under the "/mnt" folder.
+Make a folder called */windows* under "/mnt" and mount the Windows 7 partition in it with the *mount* command.

 :hint:

 * Create folder to mount the Windows file system: `mkdir -p /mnt/windows`

 * This will incorporate the Windows file system under the "/mnt/windows" folder in Kali:

 `mount /dev/sdb2 /mnt/windows` <br/>
 `ls /mnt/windows`